The Seven Motivational Spiritual Gifts from Romans

 For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.— Mark 10:45

-Those who serve are often thought of as the "hands" of the body of Christ, because they are the ones who meet the needs of others by doing the work.
-Someone gifted in serving are the volunteers within the community who take it upon themselves to make sure things are done.
-They are often in the background, but are completely necessary.
+Those who serve are often thought of as the "hands" of the body of Christ because they are the ones who meet the needs of others by doing the work.
+Someone gifted in serving is the volunteer within the community who take it upon themselves to make sure things are done.
+They are often in the background but are completely necessary.
 They will often excel at God's command, "Love one another with brotherly affection.
 Outdo one another in showing honor."
 (Romans 12:10)